rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/nodes/_index.md

 - For pods with no replica set, you need to bring up a new copy of the pod, and assuming it is not part of a service, redirect clients to it.

 You can drain nodes that are in either a `cordoned` or `active` state.
-When you drain a node, it must meet the conditions of Kubernetes before the node cordons and evicts the pods.
-However, Rancher let's you override these conditions when you initiate the drain.
+When you drain a node, the node is cordoned, the nodes are evaluated for conditions they must meet to be drained, and then (if it meets the conditions) the node evicts its pods.

+However, you can override the conditions draining when you initiate the drain (see [below](#below)).
 You're also given an opportunity to set a grace period and timeout value.

 ![Drain]({{< baseurl >}}/img/rancher/node-drain.png)

+<a id="below"></a>
 The following list describes each drain option:

 - **Even if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet**